-Due to the unprecedented market conditions experienced during the three months ended March 31, 2020 as a result of the global COVID-19 pandemic, we sold substantially all of our portfolio of non-Agency securities.
+Due to the unprecedented market conditions experienced as a result of the global COVID-19 pandemic, we sold substantially all of our portfolio of non-Agency securities and approximately one-third of our Agency RMBS during the first quarter.
 We do not expect to sell assets on a frequent basis, but may sell assets to reallocate capital into new assets that we believe have higher risk-adjusted returns.